 This post was originally titled 5 Things We Have Done to Maintain a Healthy Lifestyle for 5+ Years but was updated 8/20/18 to 7+ years instead of 5+. 😉

 5 Things We Have Done to Maintain a Healthy Lifestyle for 7+ Years

 1. We are consistent, not perfect.

-- We also make time for food prep.
+We also make time for meal prep.
 Sometimes we make every single thing we need and have a huge spread of food covering our counter and sometimes we only make a few things just to get by for a few days.
 However, we never skip food prep – even if that means buying a rotisserie chicken and making a big batch of sweet potatoes to go with it for a few meals.
 Honestly, we feel like making time to prep healthy food is more important than going to the gym.

 The habit of the habit is more important than the habit itself.

 2. We have hobbies that keep us active.